Team

 Theresia Kimario – PhD student (2025–present)

-Joining us from Tanzania, Theresia investigates the individual and combined effects of escalating anthropogenic disturbances—such as chemical pollution, artificial light exposure, and rising temperatures—on fish performance.
-Using Trinidad guppy and brown trout as model species, she explores how phenotypic variation among individuals might influence differential behavioural responses to these stressors across the day-night cycle.
+Joining us from Tanzania, Theresia investigates the individual and combined effects of escalating anthropogenic disturbances—such as chemical pollution, artificial light exposure, and rising temperatures—on fish behaviour and performance.
+Using turquoise killifish, Trinidad guppy, or brown trout as model species, she explores how phenotypic variation among individuals might influence differential behavioural responses to these stressors across the day-night cycle.
 Ultimately, Theresia aims to contribute to the development of conservation strategies and sustainable aquaculture practices to maintain healthy fish populations in increasingly altered environments.

 Noémie Buratto – PhD student (2024–present)

-Co-supervised with Dr. Omayma Missawi (UNamur), Noémie studies the impacts of chemical and microplastic pollution on mangrove ecosystems, specifically focusing on the upside-down jellyfish, Cassiopea xamachana.
+Noémie studies the impacts of chemical and microplastic pollution on mangrove ecosystems in the Caribbean, specifically focusing on the upside-down jellyfish Cassiopea xamachana.
 This species is unique in that it can grow both heterotrophically and autotrophically through its endosymbiotic relationship with photosynthetic dinoflagellates.
 Noémie investigates how pollution affects Cassiopea‘s symbiosis-driven development, behaviour, and performance during the polyp and medusa stages.
-Her work contributes to a broader understanding of how pollution disrupts mangrove ecosystems and their inhabitants.
+Her work contributes to a broader understanding of how pollution interacts with symbioses and how it disrupts mangrove ecosystems and their inhabitants.
+Noémie is also guided by her co-supervisor Dr. Omayma Missawi from UNamur.

 Nicole Goede – PhD student (2023–present)

-Co-supervised with Prof. Luc Brendonck and Prof. Lendert Gelens (KU Leuven, Belgium), Nicole focuses on how temperature influences the development of aquatic ectotherms.
-Using African clawed frogs, zebrafish, and annual killifish as her study species, she employs live imaging, advanced image analysis, and machine learning to investigate how temperature shapes early embryonic development and how chemical pollutants may disrupt these processes.
+Nicole focuses on how temperature influences the development of aquatic ectotherms.
+She uses African clawed frogs, zebrafish, and annual killifish as her study species, and employs live imaging, advanced image analysis, and machine learning to investigate how temperature shapes early embryonic development and how chemical pollutants may disrupt these processes.
 Her work not only tackles a fundamental question in biology but also provides valuable insights into how species might respond to the challenges of a changing climate.
+Nicole is in a dual PhD program between UNamur and KU Leuven, the latter in which she is supervised by Prof. Lendert Gelens and co-supervised by Prof. Luc Brendonck.

 Nichole Donough – PhD student (2023–current)